Aviah/one-click-django-polls-tutorial/tutorial_part1.md

     	votes = models.IntegerField(default=0)

-*Note: the django "models" are the django abstraction of the underlying database tables.
-When you code, you interact with models, and then the django framework translates the models methods to actual database interactions*
+The django "models" are the django abstraction of the underlying database tables, with additional functionality (provided by django).
+A model is a python class that django uses to access the database table.
+When you code, you interact with models, and then django access the database and translates some of the model's methods to actual database interactions.*

-We have to tell django to use this app.
-It's not enough to create the app directory, we also have to declate it in the settings file:

-	you@dev-machine: nano settings.py

-Then look for the INSTALLED_APPS key, and edit so it will look like this:

-	INSTALLED_APPS = (
-    'django.contrib.admin',
-    'django.contrib.auth',
-    'django.contrib.contenttypes',
-    'django.contrib.sessions',
-    'django.contrib.messages',
-    'django.contrib.staticfiles',
-    'site_repo.home',
-    'site_repo.polls'
-)

-The app "models" are not real database tables, but an abstraction layer that is easier to code with, django needs to create the actual database tables.
-But before django changes things in the database, we must tell django that we have changed something in the models.
+Since the app's models are **not** database tables, then once you define the model class, django needs to create the actual database table.
+But before django changes things in the database, we must tell django that we have updated something in the models files.

-In the site_repo directory:
+In the `site_repo` directory:

 	you@dev-machine: cd ..
 	you@dev-machine: ./manage.py makemigrations polls